dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Each item in the map has an unsigned value (with the exception of those listed below) and an unsigned key.

-* Query extended information and Response extended information which are of Type Extended Information.
+* query-extended and response-extended which are of type Extended Information.
-* Response delay which is an integer (This can be negative if the network stack/capture library returns them out of order.)
+* delay-useconds and delay-pseconds which are integers (The delay can be negative if the network stack/capture library returns them out of order.)

 Field | P | Description
 :-----|:--------|:-----------